navinsivakumar/Spoke/docs/HOWTO_DEPLOYING_GOOGLE_CLOUD_RUN.md

     1. Make note of the database password that you set -- you will need this when deploying Spoke.
     1. **There is no free tier for Cloud SQL.** For tips to keep costs low during development, see configuration suggestions [below](#saving-money-on-development-deployments).
     1. View the newly created SQL instance in the Cloud Console and note its [_Connection name_](https://cloud.google.com/sql/docs/postgres/instance-info#connect_to_this_instance).
 This will have the form `<project name>:<location>:<sql instance name>`.
-1. [Build and push](https://cloud.google.com/run/docs/building/containers) a container image to the container registry.
+1. [Build and push](https://cloud.google.com/run/docs/building/containers) a Spoke container image to the container registry.
-    1. The easiest way to do this is via Cloud Build:
+    1. The easiest way to do this is via Cloud Build from the root directory of your Spoke repository:
     ```shell
     gcloud builds submit --tag gcr.io/<your cloud project name>/spoke
     ```